Aiiii-den/ml_pm10/README.md

 For example, training on h-2 to predict values two hours into the future.
 <br>
 In regard to use case 3 an iterative approach seems appropriate because as of now only the first missing hour is predictable.
 To completely fill all missing values, including longer time periods, the trained model could be used to incrementally predict each value one by one and utilise the predicted value as input for the following prediction.
 Additionally, more functionality could be added to the Streamlit app.
-For example the treshhold for pm10 measurements according to the EU and/or WHO within the line graphs.
+For example the threshold for pm10 measurements according to the EU and/or WHO within the line graphs.
 <br>
-Additionally, the repository could be resturctured and clean in a way that the data files are not scattered in multiple directories to make navigating and using the data more efficient.
+Additionally, the repository could be restructured and clean in a way that the data files are not scattered in multiple directories to make navigating and using the data more efficient.